-The idea of these blue crab fagottini emerged from an unexpected find of Greek blue crabs when I was actually looking to buy some porcini mushrooms.
+The idea of these blue crab fagottini emerged from an unexpected find of Greek blue crabs when I was looking to buy some porcini mushrooms.
 But you know as they say: everything happens for a reason.
-And I needed not a better reason to test my new handmade Japanese ceramic plates than this random find of blue crabs as an excuse for a new cooking experiment.
+And I needed no better reason to test my new handmade Japanese ceramic plates than this random find of blue crabs as an excuse for a new cooking experiment.

 The crab meat